 A copy-ready prompt could be: "Extract each office coffee, vending, pantry, or micro-market invoice line into one row.
 Include vendor, invoice number, invoice date, customer account, site, building, floor, department, machine ID or service area, raw line description, normalized category, unit of measure, quantity, unit price, extended amount, fee type, surcharge amount, tax amount, credit amount, GL code, cost center, review status, and notes.
 Carry location headers down to each related line, keep raw and normalized fields separate, flag missing location or unclear machine data, and include invoice subtotal, tax, surcharge, credits, and total for reconciliation."

 Invoice Data Extraction is built for that kind of invoice data extraction for recurring vendor invoices.
-Users upload invoices, describe what data to extract in a natural language prompt, and download structured Excel, CSV, or JSON.
-The product does not require templates or setup wizards, which matters when Aramark Refreshments, Canteen, Royal Cup, Five Star, and regional providers all use different invoice layouts.
+Users upload invoices, describe what data to extract in a natural language prompt, and download structured Excel, CSV, or JSON — no templates or setup wizards required, which matters when Aramark Refreshments, Canteen, Royal Cup, Five Star, and regional providers all use different layouts.
+The platform handles batches of up to 6,000 mixed-format files and single PDFs up to 5,000 pages, so the prompt can stay focused on the accounting output rather than on one document layout.

 Review the file before posting or recharging break-room costs

-Run a short control pass before the spreadsheet becomes an import, approval packet, or recharge file.
-First, tie the extracted line amounts back to the invoice subtotal, tax, surcharge, credits, and total.
+- Reconcile totals.
+Tie the extracted line amounts back to the invoice subtotal, tax, surcharge, credits, and total.
 If the totals do not reconcile, resolve that before reviewing categories.

 Extract invoice data to Excel with natural language prompts